vibhordubey333/KnowledgeBase/Golang.md

 * kubectl get pods --namespace namespace_name  [To search in a particular namespace]
 * kubectl describe pods --namespace namespace_name [To describe all pods from a namespace]
 * kubectl describe pods pod-name --namespace namespace-name [To describe a specific pod.]
+* kubectl get pods --namespace namespace_name --watch  [To search in a particular namespace and watch them as there status change]

 # HelmChart